magammon/river-level/readme.md

 Available in AMD, and ARM builds.
 ## Why?
-Theres already a tool to scrape json api data and load it into prometheus [[https://github.com/prometheus-community/json_exporter|JSON Exporter]].
+Theres already a tool to scrape json api data and load it into prometheus [[https://github.com/prometheus-community/json_exporter | JSON Exporter]].
 ## Pre Reqs
 - docker (including compose)